owent/libcopp/README.md

 ======
 Please see CI output for latest benchmark report. the [benchmark on Linux and macOS can be see here](https://travis-ci.org/owt5008137/libcopp) and the [benchmark on Windows can be see here](https://ci.appveyor.com/project/owt5008137/libcopp).

-On MinGW64, We use ms_pe_gas ASM code in boost.context to configure and build libcopp.
-It can be built successfully but will crash when running right now, so we don't support MinGW now.

 DEVELOPER
 =========